 Retailers are often busiest on weekends, which presents a great opportunity for those looking to bring in a little extra cash.
 Retail sales associates work in the customer areas of stores to help maintain orderliness and appearance and to assist shoppers with any needs they might have.
 Retail associates spend the bulk of their shifts standing and are often required to be able to lift items weighing up to 25 pounds.

-The average retail employee makes $10.16 per hour.
+Retail sales associates earn a median pay of $10.16 per hour.
 Additionally, most retailers give their employees a discount on store merchandise.

 Also See: 5 Best and Worst Jobs at Costco